slenderfigure/frontend-mentor-challenge-4/README.md

-# Frontend Mentor - Easybank landing page challenge hub solution
+# Frontend Mentor - REST Countries API with color theme switcher challenge hub

-This is a solution to the [Easybank landing page challenge hub on Frontend Mentor](https://www.frontendmentor.io/challenges/easybank-landing-page-WaUhkoDN).
+This is a solution to the [REST Countries API with color theme switcher challenge hub on Frontend Mentor](https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-5cacc469fec04111f7b848ca).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.
 ## Table of contents

 - [Overview](#overview)